-From Tallis to Weir – here are some of England, Scotland and Wales’ most compelling musical voices from the past few hundred years.
+From Tallis to Weir – here are some of Britain’s most compelling musical voices from the past few hundred years.

-As the nation marks Her Majesty the Queen’s 95th birthday, on Classic FM we’re handpicking the finest classical music written by British composers.
+As a new monarch is soon to be crowned, on Classic FM we’re handpicking the finest classical music written by British composers.

-From the 16th through to 21st century, here are some of the English, Scottish and Welsh composers who have shaped Britain’s incredible musical legacy, a point of great pride for the late Duke of Edinburgh, Her Majesty’s consort.
+From the 16th through to 21st century, here are some of the English, Scottish and Welsh composers who have shaped Britain’s incredible musical legacy.

 Unquestionably one of the finest English composers in history, Tallis is known for the sublime choral settings he wrote – including the hymn, ‘Thou wast, O God’, which inspired Vaughan Williams’ (see below) Fantasia on a Theme by Thomas Tallis, and the stunning 40-part masterpiece, Spem in Alium – which translates as ‘I Have Hope in No Other’ and is written for eight choirs of five separate voices.